Dollar-Funding Stress Holds Steady, Money Market Indicators Show

-Money-market indicators signaled short-term dollar funding stress held steady.
+Money-market forward indicators signaled short-term dollar funding conditions stayed steady.

-Three-month London interbank offered rate, or Libor, which represents the rate at which banks say it would cost to borrow from another, was unchanged at 0.31 percent, according to the British Bankers’ Association.
-The Libor-OIS spread, a gauge of banks’ reluctance to lend, narrowed to 15.4 basis points from 15.8 basis points yesterday.
+The three-month London interbank offered rate, or Libor, which represents what banks say it would cost to borrow from one another, held at the lowest level since Aug.
+18, 2011, 0.302 percent, for a second day, according to the British Bankers’ Association.
+The Libor-OIS spread, a gauge of banks reluctance to lend, was little changed at 16.4 basis points.

 Overnight index swaps, or OIS, give traders predictions on what the Federal Reserve’s effective funds rate will average for the term of the swap.
 The central bank’s target rate is set in a range of zero to 0.25 percent.

-The prediction in the forward market for Libor-OIS, known as the FRA/OIS spread, were unchanged at 19.7 basis points, according to the second rolling three-month contracts.
+Predictions in the forward market for Libor-OIS, known as the FRA/OIS spread, fell to 19.3 basis points from 19.5 basis points yesterday, according to the second rolling three month contracts.

-The difference between the two-year swap rate and the comparable-maturity Treasury note yield, known as the swap spread, rose 0.4 basis points to 13.3 basis points.
-The gap is a gauge of investors’ perceptions of U.S. banking sector credit risk, as swap rates are derived from expectations for dollar Libor.
+The difference between the two-year swap rate and the comparable-maturity Treasury note yield, known as the swap spread, narrowed 0.3 basis points to 13.8 basis points.
+The gap is a gauge of investors’ perceptions of U.S. banking-sector credit risk as swap rates are derived from expectations for dollar Libor.

 Swap rates serve as benchmarks for investors in many types of debt, including mortgage-backed and auto-loan securities.

-The cost for European banks to convert euro-denominated payment streams into dollar-based funding via the cross currency swaps market was little changed.
-The three-month cross-currency basis swap was 25.5 basis points below Euribor.
+The cost for European banks to convert euro-denominated payment streams into dollars-based funding via the cross currency swaps market increased.
+The three-month cross-currency basis swap was 17.6 basis points below Euribor, from 16.1 basis points below yesterday, its least since June 2011.

 Foreign-exchange swaps are typically for periods of less than a year, while cross-currency basis swaps usually range from one to 30 years.
 The latter are agreements in which a person borrows in one currency and simultaneously lends in a different currency.
 The trade involves the exchange of two different floating-rate payments, each denominated in a different currency and based on a different index.

-The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps, held steady.
-The measure of banks’ reluctance to lend to one another was 12.2 basis points.
+The Euribor-OIS spread, the difference between the euro interbank offered rate and overnight indexed swaps, edged higher.
+The measure of banks’ reluctance to lend to one another was 10.9 basis points compared to 9.2 basis points.

 Securities dealers use repos to finance holdings and increase leverage.
 Securities that can be borrowed at interest rates close to the Fed’s target rate are called general collateral.
 Those in highest demand have lower rates and are called “special.”